-2.4 A system is in place for receiving feedback from consumers from special needs groups and for using this feedback to improve services Standard 6: Feedback and complaints 6 (3) (b) Consumers are made aware of and have access to advocates, language services and other methods for raising and resolving complaints.
-2.5 The organisation's communication strategies include specific actions to target special needs groups.
-Standard 6: Feedback and complaints 6 (3) (b) Consumers are made aware of and have access to advocates, language services and other methods for raising and resolving complaints.
-3.1 The organisation identifies key skills required for management and staff to be able to fulfil their responsibilities in implementing inclusive service provision.
+Inclusive Service Standards Performance Measure Aged Care Quality Standard 3.1 The organisation identifies key skills required for management and staff to be able to fulfill their responsibilities in implementing inclusive service provision.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 7: Human resources 7 (3) (a) The workforce is planned to enable, and the number and mix of members of the workforce deployed enables, the delivery and management of safe and quality care and services.
 7 (3) (b) Workforce interactions with consumers are kind, caring and respectful of each consumer's identity, culture and diversity.
 7 (3) (c) The workforce is competent and members of the workforce have the qualifications and knowledge to effectively perform their roles.
 3.2 Management and staff have access to up-to-date training, information, tools and resources to effectively respond to the diverse needs of consumers from special needs groups.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 7: Human resources 7 (3) (a) The workforce is planned to enable, and the number and mix of members of the workforce deployed enables, the delivery and management of safe and quality care and services.
 7 (3) (b) Workforce interactions with consumers are kind, caring and respectful of each consumer's identity, culture and diversity.
 7 (3) (c) The workforce is competent and members of the workforce have the qualifications and knowledge to effectively perform their roles.
-3.3 Management and staff key performance indicators include meeting inclusive service standards.
+3.3 Management and staff key performance indicators include meeting inclusive service approaches.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 7: Human resources 7 (3) (e) Regular assessment, monitoring and review of the performance of each member of the workforce.
 3.4 Induction and ongoing professional development reflects the organisational commitment to inclusive services.
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 7: Human resources 7 (3) (d) The workforce is recruited, trained, equipped and supported to deliver the outcomes required by these standards.
-3.5 The organisation allocates budget items that support the development and implementation of inclusive service provision (e.g. interpreter services, translations, inclusive service training and targeted media campaigns).
+3.5 The organisation allocates budget items that support the development and implementation of inclusive service provision (for example, interpreter services, translations, inclusive service training and targeted media campaigns).
+Standard 1: Consumer dignity and choice 1 (3) (a) Each consumer is treated with dignity and respect, with their identity, culture and diversity valued.
+1 (3) (b) Care and services are culturally safe.
 Standard 8: Organisational governance 8 (3) (c) Effective organisation wide governance systems

-Companion Resources
+Companion resources

-Online Portal
+Online portal